lcain/Puzzle_app/README.md

 ######http://jquerytimer.com/

 Thanks to Jack for teaching me how to do what I wanted to do with this puzzle!
-There are so many things in this that I've never done before.
+There are so many things in this that I've never done, seen, or even knew were possible before.
 Thanks to Alex (my other puzzle buddy) for helping me with interact and timer.
 It was definitely a learning experience the entire week.
 Next time, I would do it differently.
+And that's what it's all about.